waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 sending more than one message per epoch.
 Your messages will be routed via test fleets that are running in rate-limited mode over the same content topic i.e., `/toy-chat/2/luzhou/proto`.
 Your samp activity will be detected by them and your message will not reach the rest of the chat clients.
-You can check this by running a second chat user and verifying that spam messages are filtered at the test fleets and won't be displayed.
+You can check this by running a second chat user and verifying that spam messages are filtered at the test fleets and not displayed.
-A sample test scenario is illustrated next.
+A sample test scenario is illustrated in the [Sample test output section](#sample-test-output).

 Once you are done with the test, make sure you close all the chat2 clients by typing the `/exit` command.
 ```